Why Wide-Angle Lenses Are <Sometimes!> Perfect for Children’s Portraits

 Why Use Wide Angle for Children’s Photography

 Wide-angle lenses add context and atmosphere to kids’ portraits.
 Unlike longer lenses, they show more of the environment, helping tell a richer story.
-For family photography in Hong Kong, wide-angle shots are great for capturing the energy of children in parks, playgrounds, or the city’s vibrant streets.
+For family photos in Hong Kong or anywhere for that matter, wide-angle shots are great for capturing the energy of children in parks, playgrounds, or the city’s vibrant streets.

 24mm Lens for Natural Kids Portraits